Leonid Bichevin: Early life

 Leonid Bichevin was born in Klimovsk, Moscow Oblast, Russian SFSR, Soviet Union (now Russia).
 In his youth he was engaged in music, and played in a band on the guitar.

 In addition, since his childhood he had a horse and he was fond of horse riding.

 After the ninth grade of school, he decided to devote himself to breeding and raising rare breeds of horses.
 For this, he entered the agricultural school in Kolomna.

 However, after studying there for a while he became interested in becoming an actor.

 Enrolled in the Boris Shchukin Theatre Institute, he graduated in 2006 from the course of Yuri Shlykov.
 Graduation theatrical performances: "Straw Hat" by E. Labish; "West Side Story" by A. Lorents; "The Theatrical Novel" by M. Bulgakov.

-In 2006, right after receiving the diploma, he was admitted to the troupe of the State Academic Theater named after E.B.
-Vakhtangov.
+In 2006, right after receiving the diploma, he was admitted to the troupe of the Vakhtangov State Academic Theatre.

 He collaborated with the Vilnius Theater Angelica Holina and played in the production of "Carmen" J. Bizet (director A. Kholin, the role - Don Jose).